iqbalsh1/P1_WS2024/README.md

 This repository focuses on testing the modality of each data pair from the causal effect database and indetifying the causal pair are **unimodal or multimodal**.
 The dataset can be found [here](https://webdav.tuebingen.mpg.de/cause-effect/).

-# Modality and Clustering Analysis for Causal Inference
+# Modality and Clustering Analysis

 ## Overview
 We aim to analyze modality and applies clustering methods to perform causal inference methods to infere causal directions using LOCI and ROCHE.